msz/trellis/README.md

 It is also possible to make arrays of aggregators by specifying a `LazyList<Id>` field in a model.
 It is mapped to aggregator list using a special config method (TODO).

 # Best practices
-LazyAPI enables composing functions that operate on models and aggregators without worrying about loading the data from database and explicit database calls that obfuscate application logic.
+Trellis enables composing functions that operate on models and aggregators without worrying about loading the data from database and explicit database calls that obfuscate application logic.
 A common use would be:
 ```csharp
 aggregator.Preload(<some fields>);